kunilovskaya/kunilovskaya.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---
 I am currently a postdoc with University of Saaland (Germany) working on modelling mediated language to explore the memory-surprisal trade-off hypothesis from information theory.
-My PhD (completed March 2023, supervisor: Prof. Mitkov, RGCL, UK) was on human translation quality estimation.
+My PhD (completed March 2023, supervisor: Prof. Mitkov, <a href="http://rgcl.wlv.ac.uk/" target="_blank">RGCL</a>, UK) was on human translation quality estimation.

 Before that I held an Associate Professor position at a Translation Studies department, lecturing in Translation Studies, Theoretical Linguistics and Corpus Linguistics.
 I have a PhD (Candidate of Science) in Contrastive Linguistics (completed 2004, adviser: Prof. Brodovich, Saint Petersburg University).